hgiasac/ddn-http-onesignal-fifo/README.md

   ---
 ```

 Values of those variables are retrieved from the [Configure OneSignal](#configure-onesignal) step.
-After adding those variables, continue to add commmands, build and start the supergraph locally.
+After adding those variables, continue to add commands, build, and start the supergraph locally.

 ```sh
 ddn command add myhttp "*"